 Surface Chemistry is the Difference

-The property of the surface that changes while in storage is the chemical characteristic of the surface.
+The property of the surface that changes while in storage is its chemical characteristic.
 Aging is a major factor to consider throughout the adhesion process because the effects of time on a surface can be monumental.
 Here’s an article we recently wrote on that exact subject.
 The effect of aging on a surface is more than just collecting dust that needs to be blown off.

-Over time, surfaces can degrade just by being exposed to a production environment or even the materials the parts are stored in during their time on the shelf.
+Over time, surfaces can degrade just by being exposed to a production environment or even the materials the parts are stored in while on the shelf.

-When we're talking about adhesion, we really care about the top one to five molecular layers of the surface of the material we’re preparing.
-You need a really good picture of the chemical nature of the surface you're creating throughout the entirety of your adhesion process.
+When we talk about adhesion, we really care about the top one to five molecular layers of the surface of the material we’re preparing.
+You need a really good picture of the chemical nature of the surface you're creating throughout the entire adhesion process.
 And you need to be sure you are maintaining that surface day after day, shift after shift.

 Know How You’re Changing Your Surfaces

-As we stated above, whenever you abrade a material, you are changing the chemistry of the surface, not just the texture.
+As we stated above, whenever you abrade a material, you are changing the surface's chemistry, not just the texture.
 And often, it is very difficult to know exactly how you are actually changing that chemistry.

-For instance, depending on the type of sandpaper being used when a surface is sanded, stearates can be left behind on the surface.
+For instance, depending on the type of sandpaper being used when a surface is sanded, stearates can be left behind.
 Stearates are coated on many sandpapers to keep abrasion debris from loading up the sandpaper itself.
 This extends the life of the paper, but be careful because this stearate can transfer to the surface you are sanding and impact adhesion.

 How Do You Know Your Rough Surface is Clean?

-The best practical method for quantifying surface cleanliness is to use water contact angle measurements.
+Water contact angle measurements are the best practical method for quantifying surface cleanliness.
 There are many reasons why this is so, which you can read about here.
-Suffice it to say that this measurement has the highest sensitivity to the contaminants that are detrimental to adhesion, provides a truly objective measure of surface quality, and can be used directly on the production line on real parts.
+Suffice it to say that this measurement is the most sensitive to contaminants that are detrimental to adhesion, provides a truly objective measure of surface quality, and can be used directly on the production line on real parts.

 A frequent question from people who use contact angle measurements to characterize surfaces and control manufacturing processes is, “What effect does surface roughness have on these measurements?”
 Without sounding too glib, the answer is “it depends.”
 It depends on the shape of the roughness, and it depends on the way in which the liquid drop is deposited on the surface, and it can depend on the contact angle range being measured.
 However, in most situations where you’re using contact angle measurements to control surface cleaning and treatment processes (particularly if you’re using contact angle measurements to compare the cleanliness of surfaces of relatively similar roughness), roughness effects can, ostensibly, be ignored.

-There are many kinds of roughness and many parameters used to quantify roughness.
-However, the kind of extremely abrupt features that affect contact angle measurements are not typically encountered in surfaces that are prepared for bonding, and in most cases, roughness won’t have a significant influence on contact angles.
+There are many kinds of roughness, and many parameters are used to quantify roughness.
+However, the extremely abrupt features that affect contact angle measurements are not typically encountered in surfaces prepared for bonding.
+In most cases, roughness won’t have a significant influence on contact angles.
 In general, if two surfaces have similar roughness profiles, and those profiles are not extremely sharp, the chemical differences in those surfaces will affect the contact angle much more than differences in roughness.

 The effects of roughness on contact angle measurements depend greatly on how the liquid drop is deposited on the surface.
 Pinning around the perimeter of the drop due to the edges of the drop getting stopped from fully wetting out by asperities in the rough surface means that an accurate contact angle is harder to measure on a surface with certain textures.